 All Epilog laser systems use air-cooled laser tubes.
 Laser technology is such that the laser tubes generate a lot of excess heat and the tubes must be cooled in order for them to operate correctly.
-There are cooling fans located on the top of the laser and cooling vents that are located all along the back of the systems.
-The fans and vents should always be clear of restrictions and should never be covered.
+There are cooling fans and air vents that are located at the back of the machines that are dedicated to cooling the laser tube, power supply and other electronics.